 Paying Myself and Paying Quarterly Estimated Taxes

 I mentioned earlier that I’d explain what I do with my money once it’s in my business checking account.
 The first thing I do is calculate 25% of my earnings, and then I transfer that amount of money to my business savings account.
 I use my business savings account to accumulate 25% of my income (after PayPal fees) each quarter to make my quarterly estimated tax payments.
-(This is what I’ve been advised to do by a bookkeeping professional who has examined my profit and loss.)
+(This is what I’ve been advised to do by my accountant.)
 Once the end of the quarter hits, and it’s time to make the payment, I transfer the total saved back to my business checking account and make the payment to EFTPS from that account.

 As for paying myself, I currently just transfer money from my business checking to my personal checking, which is really easy since all of my accounts are with UFCU.
 I try to keep at least a couple hundred dollars in my business checking for covering expenses (especially my monthly health insurance premium – yes, that’s a business expense!), so I pay myself with however much is left after setting aside 25% for taxes and deciding how much to leave in my business checking.
 Like I mentioned previously, my business is an LLC now, and when it comes to tax time, LLCs have the option of making what’s known as the “S-election,” which means they can actually file taxes as an S-corporation, which offers certain tax benefits.
 When you do that, though, you have to have payroll set up and pay yourself that way.
-I don’t yet earn enough with my business to warrant making the S-election (although I think I’m on track to do that by the end of this year), so I don’t have this system in place.
+I don’t yet earn enough with my business to warrant making the S-election (someday soon!), so I don’t have this system in place.
 However, it’s something you should know is a possibility.
-Also, to my knowledge, FreshBooks doesn’t have a way to pay via payroll – or at least not a way for me to pay myself that way, since I’m the only staff added to my account, and I’m the admin, and I don’t see anything like that in my account. 🙂
+Beyond setting aside money for taxes and paying myself, I use an app called You Need a Budget to manage my budget for my various business expenses.

 One other fun thing I’ll note here is that it may be a good idea to give your business income a purpose, especially if you’re still working a full-time job that’s covering all of your monthly expenses already or if you’re adding a new piece to your business puzzle that doesn’t really need to contribute to your monthly expense coverage.
 What I mean is that you can decide that your business income (or your income from a certain aspect of your business) is dedicated to your vacation fund, or to your continuing education fund, or to your business development fund, and so on.
 This was an idea shared with me by Melissa of The PVA, and it totally rocked my world.
-I don’t make anything significant off of my Teachers Pay Teachers store (yet!), but my client invoices (for those who are on retainers) cover my monthly expenses, no problem.
-Therefore, I dedicated my earnings from the first launch of my Teacher-Seller Virtual Assistant School to business development, and I used it to upgrade my Tailwind* account, to upgrade my SmarterQueue* account, to buy an Autonomous SmartDesk 2, and other such things that would help my business run more efficiently.
-I will do the same with upcoming launches – for example, I think I’m going to put a portion of my earnings from my next launch toward buying a new smartphone when I switch cellular carriers next month, since most companies now seem to require you to pay the full price of the phone upfront (ugh!).
-We also have a big two-week vacation to Europe planned for later this year, so I can save money for that, as well.
+My earnings from my Teachers Pay Teachers store are still growing, but my client invoices (for those who are on retainers) cover my monthly expenses.
+Therefore, I dedicated my earnings from the first launch of my Teacher-Seller Virtual Assistant School to business development, and I used it to upgrade my Tailwind* account, to buy an Autonomous SmartDesk 2, and other such things that would help my business run more efficiently.
+I have continued to do something similar – for example, I once put a portion of my earnings from a launch of TSVAS toward buying a new smartphone when I switch cellular carriers, since most companies now seem to require you to pay the full price of the phone upfront (ugh!).

 I think that about wraps up my suggestions for business finances!
 The only other thing I can think of to share as inspiration is that you might be interested in opening a business credit card.
-Personally, I don’t do this (obviously, or I would’ve discussed it above), and I only have one emergencies-only credit card.
+Personally, I don’t do this (obviously, or I would’ve discussed it above).
 But, I do know that many business owners have credit cards for their business, so as long as you have a plan in place for making sure you’re paying it off, that might work for you, too.

 What business finance step are you going to take next?
 Let me know in the comments!